 As you attempt to navigate the appellate process, you might find that you do not understand certain aspects of it.
 While you might be able to do some of the above mentioned things on your own, it can be helpful to have a lawyer help you with the process.
 This can make everything easier for you and you can rest assured that everything possible is being done to help with your argument.

-If you are interested in hiring an appellate lawyer in Connecticut to help you with this process, make sure that you are hiring someone with experience in the appellate courts.
+If you are interested in hiring a lawyer to help you with this process, make sure that you are hiring someone with experience in the appellate courts.
 Not all lawyers are qualified to help you with your appeal.
 You should meet with a lawyer and check out their credentials and experience before deciding to hire them.
 Making sure that you feel comfortable with this lawyer on a personal level will also be important before you commit to hiring them.
 You need to be sure that the lawyer will be invested in you and your case before deciding to hire anyone.